conan-io/docs/reference/conanfile/methods.rst

             del self.options.shared

-This will be executed before the actual assignment of ``options`` (then, such ``options`` values cannot be used inside this function), so the command :command:`conan install -o Pkg:shared=True` will raise an exception in Windows saying that ``shared`` is not an option for such package.
+This will be executed before the actual assignment of ``options`` (then, such ``options`` values cannot be used inside this function), so the command :command:`conan install -o pkg:shared=True` will raise an exception in Windows saying that ``shared`` is not an option for such package.

 .. _invalid_configuration: